maul-esel/rapanui/doc/non_functional_properties.md

 After cloning the repository, you first have to build the eclipse files with `./gradlew eclipse`.
 This is also required for building the projects (an eclipse installation is not required).

-**Note:** Running `./gradlew eclipse` again may result in a build path problem in `rapanui.dsl` because there are duplicate entries for the source folders.
-To fix this, remove the source folder entries from the project file and add them again in Eclipse.

 #### Build

 To build the projects, simply run `./gradlew build`, or to do a clean build, `./gradlew clean build`.
 The entire application can also be packaged into a so-called "fat jar" that contains all necessary dependencies by running `./gradlew shadowJar`. `./gradlew javadoc` generates the javadoc documentation and places it in the `build/docs/javadoc` subfolder of each project.